enriconiccoli/florence-user-management/README.md

 ### Short description
 This project exposes a series of endpoints through a Spring Boot application to manipulate an User entity, composed by id, name, surname, address and mail, and stored into a PostgreSQL.

+### Branches
+This project is composed of two different branches:
+- **main** contains the original implementation in Springboot
+- **feature/quarkusMigration** contains the migration to Quarkus

 ### Set up
 To compile and run this project is necessary to execute:
 - **mvn clean package** (creates the JAR file into Target package)